 IQ Option Licenses in Australia

-The Australian Securities and Investment Commission (ASIC) does not have any clear, defined licensing equations or requirements for binary options trading.
+The Australian Securities and Investment Commission (ASIC) does not have any clear, defined licensing equations or requirements for digital options trading.
 Both local and offshore brokers can legally operate within the country.

 IQ Option Licenses in other jurisdictions

-Hong Kong, Singapore, and Japan have a defined regulatory framework in place to guide binary options trading.
+Hong Kong, Singapore, and Japan have a defined regulatory framework in place to guide digital options trading.